bielasilva/NCBI_TaxID_Counter/README.md

 ```
 ### Output

-The output is a CSV file where the rows represent same rank and the columns same group.
+- The output is a CSV file where the rows represent same rank and the columns same group.
 The name is the original file name + _sorted.csv"
+- It also outputs Venn diagrams in SVG format for Bacteria, Archaea, Viruses, Fungi and Protozoa.